ContinuousEngineeringQuickstarts/baseline/SECURITY.md

 # Security Policy
-The project takes security seriously, and make every possible effort to ensure users can adequately secure their automation infrastructure.
+The project takes security seriously, and makes every possible effort to ensure users can adequately secure their automation infrastructure.

 ## Reporting a Vulnerability
 <!-- TODO: check the link -->